boltdesignsystem/bolt/src/_patterns/02-components/bolt-navbar.md

 ---
-title: Navbar
+title: (Deprecated) Navbar
 ---

-Example Bolt Navbar docs!
+Navbar is deprecated.
+See Nav-bar.